juanfrans-courses/mapping_arch_hum/Spring_2016/Tutorials/04_Working_with_Projections.md

 * Click `OK`.
 * The `fips` value for Minnesota should now be `US27`, the same as its `fips_alt` value.

-_Note: this change may cause your project to re-project the `US_States_Albers` layer back to WGS84.
+*Note:* This change may cause your project to re-project the `US_States_Albers` layer back to WGS84.
 To undo this, select the `ne_10m_admin_1_states_provinces` layer in the left panel, navigate to the top `Project` menu, go to `Project Properties...`, and check then un-check `Enable 'on the fly' CRS transformation`.
-Right-click the U.S. Albers layer and select `Zoom to Layer` in order to return to your previous view._
+Right-click the U.S. Albers layer and select `Zoom to Layer` in order to return to your previous view.

 #### Joining Census data to Natural Earth boundaries
 Now that the `US_States_Albers` layer is ready, we can import the CSV file and join population values to each state.